pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 :func:`~eventsourcing.dcb.domain.Perspective.collect_new_decisions` methods defined by the perspective base class.

 The example below shows a slice for updating a student's name.
+You can see that it uses the decision classes defined above on the enduring object ``Student``.
+This shows that it is possible to start with enduring objects and rework your code to use slices.
+Similarly, with a little care, it is possible to start with slices and rework your code to use enduring objects.
+Indeed, it is possible to have some parts of your domain model defined with enduring objects and groups, and other parts defined using slices.

 .. code-block:: python